 If they are playing games, get restraining orders, protection orders, non-molestation orders, start any childcare arrangements or divorce proceedings yourself.
 As what was put at the start as it’s vital, gather as much written evidence as possible.
 This is a narcissist’s worst nightmare.
-Most will crumble in court, do not let them see it, as they can not counteract it or destroy it if they don’t know what is in it, which if they haven’t seen it, although they sent it, remember they live in their own reality.
+Most will crumble in court, do not let them see your evidence, as they can not counteract it or destroy it if they don’t know what is in it, which if they haven’t seen it, although they sent it, remember they live in their own reality.
 So to them, it’ll be completely different from what they actually put in black and white.

 Make sure your lawyer understands narcissist personality disorder.
 In court, do not personality diagnoses to the judge.
 The judge is only interested in facts.

 All the way through, when you’re not dealing with them, pattern interrupt them out of your mind and concentrate on who you are, the moment, the present, who you want to be, overcoming anxiety triggers, overcoming the trauma bond, keep working on you.

 Those who have recovered after narcissistic abuse will tell you, you become a force to be reckoned with, and when you no longer allow them to infect you, which you can do, they lose interest.
 It can be hard.
 With growing awareness, you can now get support and help that you need.

 Male or female, stay strong, keep working on yourself, it gets easier, then you make it come out the other side a much more confident, much happier, better version of you.

 Today, write out the outcomes you do want for you, write them in a positive format.
 Whenever you doubt yourself, look at those positive outcomes.